AbdallaMohamed55/STACK---IMPLEMENTATION-/README.md

    * Syntax parsing and backtracking algorithms

+### Algorithm : Stack Implementation using Array

+Step 1:

+      * Start the program.

+Step 2:

+      * Define a constant SIZE = 5 for the maximum size of the stack.

+Step 3:

+    Create a class Stack with the following members:

+            * arr[SIZE] → an integer array to store stack elements.

+            * top → an integer variable to keep track of the top element index.

+Step 4:

+          Initialize the constructor:
+             *  Set top = -1 to indicate the stack is initially empty.

+Step 5:

+    Define the Push() function:

+       1. Check if top == SIZE - 1.

+           * If true, print "Stack Overflow!" and return.

+       2. Otherwise:

+             * Increment top by 1.

+             * Insert the element into arr[top].

+             * Display message <value> pushed into stack.

+Step 6:

+    Define the Pop() function:

+      1. Check if top == -1.

+         * If true, print "Stack Underflow!" and return.

+      2. Otherwise:

+           * Print arr[top] as the popped element.

+           * Decrement top by 1.

+Step 7:

+    Define the Display() function:

+      1. Check if top == -1.

+           * If true, print "Stack is empty." and return.

+      2. Otherwise:

+           * Print "Stack elements:".

+           * Loop from i = top down to 0, displaying arr[i].

+Step 8:

+     In the main() function:

+        1. Create a Stack object s.

+        2. Perform the following operations:

+            * s.push(10)

+            * s.push(20)

+            * s.push(30)

+            * s.display()

+            * s.pop()

+            * s.display()

+            * s.push(40)

+            * s.push(50)

+            * s.push(60) → triggers overflow.

+            * s.display()

+            * Perform multiple pop() operations to trigger underflow.

+Step 9:

+      * End the program.

 ## Procedure:

   i/Open a C++ compiler and create a new file.

   ii/ Write the above code and save it as stack_array.cpp.

   iii/ Compile the code to remove syntax errors.

   iv/ Run the program.

   v/ Test by choosing different menu options (Push, Pop, Display).

   vi/ Observe the stack operations and output.

 # Conclusion